Sheriff alerts public of scam involving fake fair solicitation

 YCSO warned that any payment made to a scammer is very rarely recovered.

-Information about being a commercial or food vendor at the fair is available at https://yamhillcountyfairs.com/fair-and-rodeo/vendors/.
+Information about being a commercial or food vendor at the fair is available at yamhillcountyfairs.com/fair-and-rodeo/vendors.

 Comments